smartdevicelink/sdl_evolution/proposals/0273-webengine-projection-mode.md

 The application can control the web `document` object using JavaScript code to manipulate the document object model of the WebEngine app.
 JavaScript is the only language supported within current proposal.
 The HMI should respect the WebEngine app as the first responder to touch events.
 This means that touchable elements in the `document` should be accessible through the system's touch screen to the user.
-If the app sends RPCs which triggers POP-UP on the HMI screen, so this POP-UP overlays what WEB_VIEW area shows (Alert, PerformInteraction etc.) - in that case, touch events will first go through the POP-UP area.
+If the app sends RPCs which trigger a pop-up on the HMI screen, so this pop-up overlays what WEB_VIEW area shows (Alert, PerformInteraction etc.), touch events will first go through the pop-up area.
-After POP-UP is closed - touch events processing returned back to the WEB_VIEW area.
+After pop-up is closed, touch events processing returns back to the WEB_VIEW area.

 The HMI should include a button to access the app list, the add command menu button (or a requirement for the app to implement ShowAppMenu or otherwise implement CloseApplication), and app/template title.
 The template/app title should be visible when the app is activated.
-The exact location of the template/app title relies on OEM
+The exact location of the template/app title relies on the OEM.

 #### 1.1.
 Application deactivation